stachuman/boox-template-generator/TUTORIAL.md

 - Put cover pages first
 - Put reference pages (like notes) at the end

-### Your First Plan Checklist
+### Your Structure Configuration Checklist

-Before generating your planner:
+Before generating your planner (Step 3):

-☐ Master page is tested and looks good
-☐ Date range is correct (start and end dates)
+☐ Page designs are tested and look good (Step 1 complete) ☐ Date range is correct (start and end dates)
 ☐ Generation type matches what you want (daily, weekly, etc.)
 ☐ Section name is clear and descriptive
 ☐ You've tested with a small date range first
 ☐ Preview shows correct information in variables

-### Quick Plan to Try
+### Quick Structure to Try

 **Simple January Daily Planner:**
-1. Use your daily master page from Step 2
+1. Use your daily page design from earlier
 2. Set type to "Each Day"
 3. Start date: January 1, 2026
 4. End date: January 7, 2026 (just one week for testing)
 5. Section name: "January Week 1"
-6. Generate and check the result
+6. Generate and check the result (Step 3)

 **What you should get:**
 - 7 pages, one for each day of the first week
 - Each page shows the correct date and weekday
-- All pages use your master page layout
+- All pages use your page design layout

 ### What's Next?

-Once your plan generates pages correctly:
+Once your structure generates pages correctly:
-- **Step 4** will show you how to add navigation links between pages
+- **Adding Navigation Links** section will show you how to add navigation between pages
 - You'll learn to create "Previous Day" and "Next Day" buttons
 - Plus how to link from monthly overviews to specific daily pages

-Remember: Plans are reusable!
-Once you create a good plan, you can use it every year by just changing the dates.
+Remember: Structure configurations are reusable!
+Once you create a good structure, you can use it every year by just changing the dates.

 ---

-## Step 4: Adding Navigation Links
+## Adding Navigation Links

 Now for the magic touch - navigation links!
 These let you jump between pages in your PDF just like clicking links on a website.
 No more scrolling through hundreds of pages to find what you need.

+You add navigation links when designing your pages in **Step 1: Design Pages**.

 ### Why Links Matter for E-ink Devices